eleanorbucke21/Snappy-Barber/README.md

 # Typography and color scheme #
 ## Font ##
-* I have chosen ubantu and heebo as a font as they give a modern look to the page.
+* Poppind and Roboto were used as a font as they give a modern look to the page.
  ## Color scheme ##
-* I have chosen black and slategrey as a color scheme to enhance the modern look that the font will give.
+* Black and slategrey were used as a color scheme to enhance the modern look that the font will give.

 ## Wireframes ##
 <img src="markdown-demo/home.png" height="900px" width="700px">